PaulESantos/ppendemic/README.md

 Peru’s endemic flora.

-Representing a significant advancement in our understanding of Peru’s endemic plant species, the `ppendemic` package surpasses the previously known list of 5,507 species presented in the Red Book of Endemic Plants of Peru, bringing the total to an impressive 7,249 species.
+Representing a significant advancement in our understanding of Peru’s endemic plant species, the `ppendemic` package update the previously known list of 5,507 species presented in the Red Book of Endemic Plants of Peru, bringing the total to an impressive 7815 species.
 This substantial increase in documented endemic species is a testament to the integration of data and the commitment to presenting the most up-to-date information.
 With this expanded and current database, researchers,